Thursday, September 22

 Learn facts about New Hampshire for kids.

 Have you ever taken a vacation to New Hampshire before?
-Maybe you already live there?
+You may already live there.
 Whichever it may be, you can learn some facts about New Hampshire right here!
 Just keep on reading.
-I absolutely love to learn cool facts about all of the different states in the United States.
+I love to learn cool facts about all of the different states in the United States.
 I would like to share some of those cool facts with you!
-So, each and every Thursday, I will be posting facts about each of the fifty states in the United States.
+So, every Thursday, I will post facts about each of the fifty states in the United States.
 The states will be done in alphabetical order!
-Last week we posted facts about Nevada.
-This week we are posting cool facts about New Hampshire.
-You will learn facts about New Hampshire's state flag, bird, and many other state facts.
+Last week, we posted facts about Nevada.
+This week, we are posting cool facts about New Hampshire.
+You will learn about New Hampshire's state flag, bird, and other facts.
 The countdown is on only 21 more states to blog about!

-Did you know that New Hampshire was the ninth (9th) state to join the union?
+Did you know New Hampshire was the ninth (9th) state to join the union?
 Yes, that is right!
 New Hampshire officially joined the union on June 21, 1788!
 New Hampshire is located in the Northeast region of the United States.
 New Hampshire is a New England state.
 New Hampshire is bordered by three (3) states: Maine, Massachusetts, and Vermont.
-New Hampshire also shares a border with the Atlantic Ocean and Canada.
+New Hampshire also shares a border with Canada and the Atlantic Ocean.
 New Hampshire is the forty-sixth (46th) largest state in the United States.
 New Hampshire is one of the smallest states.
-There are about 1,388,992 people that reside in the state of New Hampshire.
+There are about 1,388,992 people who reside in the state of New Hampshire.

 New Hampshire famous person alert:

-Did you know that Robert F. Fox also known as Toby Fox was born in Manchester, New Hampshire?
+Did you know Robert F. Fox, also known as Toby Fox, was born in Manchester, New Hampshire?
 Robert F. Fox is a video game developer and composer.
 Robert F. Fox studied environmental science at Northeastern University.

 To learn more about Robert F. Fox: